eforsyth/portfolio/cycle_crashes/README.md

 - The point pattern approach ...
 - The data mining approach uses DBSCAN to discover dense clusters of crashes, as defined by a density function.
-- The spatial autocorrelation approach involves first aggregating the crash events to a generated hexbin tesselation before using Monte Carlo (i.e. randomised) simulations to identify clusters of unexpectedly high counts.
+- The spatial autocorrelation approach uses Monte Carlo (i.e. randomised) simulations to identify clusters of unexpectedly high counts.

 Note that we use crash counts/events.
 Using crash rates may also yield addional insight, however calculating the rate is too much effort as of the time of writing, but could be added at some point in the future.

+## Results

+...

 <!--